 References of Traditional Indian Sports in India

-Hinduism religion has always given importance to physical perfection.
-And during the Vedic period and also during the period of the great epics, the Ramayana
+Hindu religion has always given importance to physical perfection.
+During the Vedic period and also during the period of the great epics, the Ramayana

 , physical fitness was given prime importance, especially by the kings and the higher-class warriors.
 Wrestling seems to have been a popular sport among warrior kings, as there are numerous occasions in different forms of literature, which has an element involving wrestling.
 Lord Hanuman